Johnny850807/XML-TriMago/README.md

 # XML-Final-Project-Presentation
 TriMago is a webapp providing various restaurant options near MingChang university for every student, and here the github page contains an open source of it.

-TriMago is deployed on a Tomcat server for using Java servlet model and TriMago a XML-based webapp which using XML,DTD,XPATH,XSL to fulfill web functions.
+TriMago is deployed on a Tomcat server for using Java servlet model and TriMago is a XML-based webapp which using XML,DTD,XPATH,XSL to fulfill web functions.

 ## Html
 - All web designs in HTML present here.